-B.5.1 How the Internal Audit Function is Implemented
+B.5.1 How the Internal Audit Function is implemented

-The role of the Internal Audit Function is to support the achievement of the Company's business objectives, by providing independent assurance on the adequacy and effectiveness of the system of internal control and identify areas where improvements in efficiency can be made.
+The role of the Internal Audit Function is to support the achievement of the Company's business objectives, by providing independent assurance on the adequacy and effectiveness of the system of internal control and identifying areas where improvements in efficiency can be made.
 This role extends to the relevant controls surrounding outsourced service providers and other external parties.

-The Internal Audit Function is an independent 3rd line of defence assurance provider which reports to the Audit Committee, and administratively to the Chief Executive.
-The planned activities of the function are detailed in an annual Audit Plan which sets out the focus of the function for the coming year.
+The Internal Audit Function is an independent third line of defence assurance provider which reports functionally to the Audit Committee, and administratively to the Chief Executive.
+The planned activities of the function are detailed in an annual Internal Audit Plan which sets out the focus of the function for the coming year.
 The plan is presented annually to the Audit Committee for its approval.

-It is the policy of the Board that the function operates to the best national and international professional standards.
-The Internal Audit Function is given the multi-disciplinary resources necessary to effectively discharge its responsibilities.
+It is the policy of the Board that the Internal Audit function operates to the best national and international professional standards.
+In this context, the Internal Audit Function is given the multi-disciplinary resources necessary to effectively discharge its responsibilities.
 Audit personnel must comply with the integrity, objectivity, confidentiality and competency principles contained in the ethical guidelines from the Chartered Institute of Internal Auditors and where appropriate their own various professional associations.